denniskigen/ampath-forms/pages/docs/core-concepts/sections.md

 }
 ```

-Sections can also be constructed by referencing other sections from component forms _imported in_ using the [Reference forms](/docs/referencing-forms) feature.
+Sections can also be constructed by referencing other sections from components _imported in_ using the [Reference forms](/docs/referencing-forms) feature.

 ```json
 {